Join a Summer Open Group Walk

 become really uncomfortable.
 Cotton is particularly bad for this.

 - Factor 50 sun cream: The higher the factor the less you will burn, but it certainly won’t last all day so a small top up bottle is useful.
-Sunburn is no fun.
+Sunburn is no fun and it's not a badge of honour either..!

 - Insect repellent: Some people just get bitten more – if that’s you then carry some.

 have the necessary medication (e.g. asthma inhalers are full and in date).
-A personal first aid kit to deal with any small cuts and scratches by cleaning and covering wounds is useful.
+A personal first aid kit to deal with any small cuts and scratches..
 Your leader carries a first aid kit suitable for the day.

 - Wild weeing kit - tissues, hand sanitizer & a small bag to put paper waste in.

 - Picnic lunch (depending on the time of your walk) and snacks You need to fuel the machine!
 Eating a little and often is better than waiting for one huge sandwich.
-Bags of snacks in the pocket are more accessible than a baguette in the rucksack.
-People rarely complain about carrying too much food.
+Bags of snacks in the pocket are more accessible than a baguette in the rucksack and even if you don't feel hungry it's important to graze.

 - Walking poles: Walking poles divide people – some are devoted to them (we are) some have tried them and don’t get on with them, some people dismiss them because they are ‘not old enough to need poles’.
 The simple truth is that poles used correctly